zhullyb/monyhar/monyhar/docs/session_history.md

 ## Persistence

-The joint session history of a tab is persisted so that tabs can be restored (e.g., between Chromium restarts, after closing a tab, or on another device).
+The joint session history of a tab is persisted so that tabs can be restored (e.g., between Monyhar restarts, after closing a tab, or on another device).
 This requires serializing the state in each NavigationEntry and its tree of FrameNavigationEntries, using a PageState object and other metadata.